-- PH is a disease of the lungs and heart, in which the blood pressure in a person's lungs is higher than the normal range - PH may be caused by narrowing or blockage of the pulmonary arteries.
-This reduces the space in which blood travelling to the lungs can flow, causing the blood pressure in the pulmonary arteries to increase, just like the rise in water pressure that happens when you squeeze a garden hose - These changes put a strain on the right side of the heart, which means that it needs to work harder than normal to pump blood to the lungs - If your lungs receive less blood, less oxygen can be picked up and circulated around your body.
+- PH is a disease of the lungs and heart, in which the blood pressure in a person's lungs is higher than the normal range1 - PH may be caused by narrowing or blockage of the pulmonary arteries.1 This reduces the space in which blood travelling to the lungs can flow, causing the blood pressure in the pulmonary arteries to increase, just like the rise in water pressure that happens when you squeeze a garden hose - These changes put a strain on the right side of the heart,1 which means that it needs to work harder than normal to pump blood to the lungs - If your lungs receive less blood, less oxygen will be picked up and circulated around your body.
 This might leave you feeling breathless

-What is CTEPH, and how does this differ from other types of PH? - There are several forms of PH, which differ in terms of how they develop, and how they are diagnosed and treated - CTEPH is one form of PH, and is caused by a blood clot sticking to the wall of a blood vessel in the lungs.
-This restricts blood flow, leading to high blood pressure in the lungs
+What is CTEPH, and how does this differ from other types of PH?

+- There are several forms of PH, which differ in terms of how they develop, and how they are diagnosed and treated^{1,2} - CTEPH is one form of PH, and is caused by a blood clot sticking to the wall of a blood vessel in the lungs.
+This restricts blood flow, leading to high blood pressure in the lungs3 breath with exercise weak or dizzy